 Depending on the financial need of the student, Direct Loans can be subsidized (interest paid by the Federal Government) or unsubsidized.

 This loan is awarded on the basis of financial need.
 The student will not be charged any interest before they begin repayment or during authorized periods of deferment.
 The federal government”subsidizes” the interest during these periods.
 Interest on loans disbursed on or after July 1, 2015 is 4.29% for undergraduate students.
 Graduate students are not eligible for a subsidized loan.
 PLEASE NOTE: As a result of sequestration, the interest accrual on loans disbursed between July 1, 2012 and July 1, 2014 will become the borrower’s responsibility during the six month grace period after a student is no longer enrolled (at least half time).

 This loan is not awarded on the basis of need.
 The student will be charged interest from the time the loan is disbursed until it’s paid in full.
 If the student allows the interest to accumulate while in school or during other periods of nonpayment, it will be capitalized, that is, added to the principal amount of your loan, and additional interest will be based on that higher amount.
 Interest on the unsubsidized loan disbursed on or after July 1, 2015 is 4.29% for undergraduate students, 5.84% for graduate students.

 What are the Loan fees?

-These Federal Direct Loans have a 1% origination fee assessed against the amount borrowed if its first disbursement occurs before July 1, 2013.
-Loans first disbursed after July 1, 2013, but before December 1, 2013 have an origination fee of 1.051%, while loans first disbursed after December 1, 2013 will have a 1.072% origination fee assessment.
-This fee amount is deducted from the loan proceeds before it is released to the school for disbursement onto the student's account.
+These Federal Direct Loans have a 1.073% origination fee assessed against the amount borrowed if its first disbursement occurs before October 1, 2015.
+Loans first disbursed on or after October 1, 2015, but before October 1, 2016 have an origination fee of 1.068%.
+This fee amount is deducted from the loan proceeds before it is released to the school for disbursement onto the student’s account.

 Who is eligible?